AllenNeuralDynamics/aind-data-schema/docs/source/quality_control.md

 `QCMetric`s have a `Status`.
 The `Status` should depend directly on the `QCMetric.value`, either by a simple function: "value>5", or by a qualitative rule: "Field of view includes visual areas".
 The `QCMetric.description` field should be used to describe the rule used to set the status.
 Metrics can be evaluated multiple times, in which case the new status should be appended the `QCMetric.status_history`.

+**Q: What is a metric reference?**

 Metrics should include a `QCMetric.reference`.
 References are intended to be publicly accessible images, figures, combined figures with multiple panels, or videos that support the metric or provide information necessary for manual annotation of a metric's status.

+See the AIND section for specifics about how references are rendered in the QC Portal.

 **Q: What are the status options for metrics?**